International Day Against Homophobia, Transphobia and Biphobia

 Hi.
 Some of you may not know who I am but my name is Riley Rattray, and I am the current LGBT+ (Trans) Student Council Officer for the University of South Wales’ SU.
 Essentially, I make sure the voice of the student and the LGBT+ Community is heard within the SU and the University.

-Earlier this year, on Treforest Campus, a slight change was made.
+Last year, on Treforest Campus, a slight change was made.
 Just one thing.
 A flag was put up.
 To be precise, the Intersex-Inclusive Progress Pride Flag was put up in place of the traditional Rainbow flag we are all familiar with.
 It’s a change not many people would’ve thought of.
 But it’s a change people would take notice of.
 That was an idea I put forward.
 Here’s why.

 I suggested such a change because I felt it was important.
 Because it was the right thing to do.
 On this International Day Against Homophobia, Biphobia and Transphobia, I felt it was right to point out the importance of support, recognition and respect in these dark times.
 This day not only points out the hatred that still drives the fight for our right to be ourselves but also has us remember those we have lost along the way.

 We live in an age where I think things aren’t working in favour of the LGBT+ community, especially the Transgender, Non-Binary and Intersex (T.I.N) people of the British Isles in the most recent light of the Conversion Therapy Ban.
 With this in mind I hope the flag is also a beacon of hope to students on our campuses and in our local communities.